A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk Theory: An Application to the Ruin Problem

-that is, the limit $\lim_{t\rightarrow\infty}\frac{S_t}{t}$ coincides with the {\bf premium density}, i.e. the monetary payout per unit time, in a $P_\theta$--Sparre Andersen model (see \cite{mt3}, p.
-54, for more details).
-Thus, for any $P\in\M^1_{S,{\bf K}(\vT)}$ we may define the {\bf conditional premium density} by means of
+that is, the limit $\lim_{t\rightarrow\infty}\frac{S_t}{t}$ coincides with the {\bf premium density} $p(P_\theta)$, i.e., the monetary payout per unit time, in a $P_\theta$-Sparre Andersen model (see \cite{mt3}, page 54, for more details).
+Thus, we may define a {\bf conditional premium density} for $P$ by means of